 3. Correct Receiving of Raw Materials

-Receiving raw materials from the market is an area where maximum discrepancies occur that lead to an imbalance in food costs.
+Receiving raw materials from the market is an area where maximum discrepancies occur that lead to an imbalance in the Food Cost.
 Whatever materials that are being purchased for the restaurant kitchen need to be weighed and measured to make sure that the right amount of product has been delivered.

-For instance, if in 5 kgs of paneer, if only 4.5 kgs of paneer are delivered, or is consumable, then it would lead to higher food costs.
+For instance, if in 5 kgs of paneer, if only 4.5 kgs of paneer are delivered, or is consumable, then it would lead to a higher Food Costs.
 The purchasing department should make sure that all the delivered products are right in amount and quality.